meteor-useraccounts/meteor/packages/accounts-base/API.md

 those errors, the identity tokens would end up in the logs.
 Instead, attach the identity tokens to the connection and have the client make a separate server-method call to retrieve the tokens when it sees the error.

+Attaching the identity tokens to the connection is insecure if an attacker can take over a connection.
+Can he?
+Does he just need to disconnect the victim, guess a DDP session number, and reconnect using that number?
+Or is the connection object recreated on a reconnect?

 # Other Ideas